 Although the substrate condition is an important indicator of overall habitat performance, there is no conclusive correlation in the data between substrate condition and chum fry abundance.

 Acknowlegements

-The author gratefully thanks Ian Dodd of B.C.
-Hydro, Scott Cope of Westslope Fisheries, and Lynn Campu of Environment Canada for providing data that was incorporated into this report.
+The author gratefully thanks Darin Nishi of B.C.
+Hydro and Scott Cope of Westslope Fisheries for providing data that was incorporated into this report.

 Table of Contents